A panel of experts have offered testimony at a United States Congress hearing over the benefits of blockchain technology for small businesses.

 Ammori also testified that, “The tax treatment is very complicated” and “doing your taxes for crypto is the worst nightmare.”
 He explained that doing taxes involving crypto is currently a nightmare and that the system should be reformed before mass adoption.
 He gave the example, “If you wanted to spend Bitcoin on a coffee this morning, you’d have to keep track of what you paid for the Bitcoin and how much it was worth the moment you spent it, and pay the capital gain or loss on every single transaction.”
 Ammori also argued for clearer crypto guidelines from both the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CTFC).

-Jim Harper is a visiting fellow at the American Enterprise Institute, a public policy think tank dedicated to defending human dignity, expanding human potential, and building a freer and safer world.
-Harper identified, “three advantages of blockchain I can identify for small business: First, simple efficiencies may produce lower costs for small businesses.
+Jim Harper is a visiting fellow at the American Enterprise Institute.
+Harper identified “three advantages of blockchain I can identify for small business: First, simple efficiencies may produce lower costs for small businesses.
 Second, blockchains may allow for diversified and open market structures that support more niches and specialties.
 Finally, blockchains may reduce the competitive advantage that large businesses have in the world of data.”